PoCInnovation/Workshops/software/10.Neo4j/README.md

 ### Entity

-Create a file named `BooksEntity` and define your entity properties in.
+Create a file named `BooksEntity.ts` and define your entity properties in.

 To do that :
 - Create a [type](https://www.typescriptlang.org/docs/handbook/2/objects.html) `BooksPropertiesI` which define all your fields and their type according to the previous schema.